Shopping Links

 What's In It

-Look for:
+Look For

-Superpowered Fistfights
+• Superpowered Fistfights

-Ugly Monsters
+• Ugly Monsters

-Cute Kid Brothers
+• Cute Kid Brothers

-Alien Corporate Buyout
+• Alien Corporate Buyout

-Quotabel Lines ("Shiina, get in the vortex")
+• Quotable Lines ("Shiina, get in the vortex")

-Color-coded Battlesuits
+• Color-coded Battlesuits

-A Neat Arial Chase
+• A Neat Aerial Chase

 See Also

-None
+• None

-You Might Also Like:
+You Might Also Like

 Plot Synopsis

 Earth.
 Now.
-The king of planet Voice has declared war on Earth and it's inhabitants, with the intention of claiming the planet and its natural resources for his own.
+The king of planet Voice has declared war on Earth and its inhabitants, with the intention of claiming the planet and its natural resources for his own.
 To this end, he has sent the prince of Voice, Sasaki, and a strategist, Seki, as the vanguard.
 The only thing standing between this invasion and the unsuspecting inhabitants of Earth is the Right Trading Company's Special Duty Combat Unit Shinesman, a team of five carefully selected individuals equipped with Prosuits, the most advanced combat armor on the planet.
 The people of Earth would cower in fear and cheer their heroes, if they even knew it was happening, but the alien invaders have a most devious plan--they will pose as normal humans and build a business empire.
 Of course, it's not a particularly evil business empire--their corporation, Science Electronics, funds theme parks and the popular TV show Greatman.
 The prince of Voice doesn't think too much of this plan, but gross margins are up, and kids everywhere have memorized every Greatman formation.

-The Shinesman team has problems of it's own; effective or not, Business Card Cutters and Tie Clip Bombs aren't exactly the coolest weapons in the superhero arsenal, and Moss Green and Sepia lack panache.
+The Shinesman team has problems of its own; effective or not, Business Card Cutters and Tie Clip Bombs aren't exactly the coolest weapons in the superhero arsenal, and Moss Green and Sepia lack panache.
 Oh well.

-Review
+Quick Review

-Special Duty Combat Unit: Shinesman looks like a poorly done, semi-funny Voltron/Gatchaman/Power Rangers rip-off.
+Special Duty Combat Unit: Shinesman looks like a poorly-done, semi-funny Voltron/Gatchaman/Power Rangers rip-off.
 For the first minute or two, you might still think that, because that's exactly the genre it offhandedly parodies.
 What Shinesman actually is, though, is low-key hilarity.
 It ranks near the top of my personal favorite anime parodies, as strange as it feels to say that as a longtime fan of Project A-ko.

-Like the best parodies, instead of taking individual scenes or elements of a target and spoofing them to death Shinesman is what it mocks.
-It has it's own functional reality, a passable plot, and a reasonably sympathetic set of characters--not just caricatures, but people with at least a modicum of personality.
+Like the best parodies, instead of taking individual scenes or elements of a target and spoofing them to death, Shinesman is what it mocks.
+It has its own functional reality, a passable plot, and a reasonably sympathetic set of characters--not just caricatures, but people with at least a modicum of personality.
 While it has enough substance to play it straight as a so-so action show, the main characters are stricken with odd personality quirks and a sorry set of circumstances--Tie Clip Bombs, lousy colors, corporate espionage, and overheated Godzilla suits, to name a few.
 What takes Shinesman one step farther and makes it so funny is that the characters realize that they're losers; the kids don't like the lame colors (or "regal, manly colors," to quote a Shinesman), and the heroes are the first to lament the corporate-themed weapons they're armed with.

 It's not that the acting in the dub is so good, but that the writing is so funny.
 The only "problem" with this is that the dub writers took some creative license and added a lot of jokes... and as hard as it is for me to admit, they probably made it better.
 From anime in-jokes ("She's one OVA short of a series.") to a collection of great offhanded remarks ("Shiina, get in the glowing green square."), a significant percentage of the lines just begging to be repeated are exclusive to the dub script.